rmendels/plotdap/cran-comments.md

 ## This is a minor bugfix update

-* fixed problem when no time coordinate in dataset
-* 'add_tabledap()' overlays on gridded maps now work for 'ggplot2'
+* fixed  problem reported by Prof. Ripley of \donttest example not working

 ## Test environments
 * local OS X install, R 3.6.1